Judging a book by its cover: brilliant book jackets from 2024

 Jane Austen special editions

-Yes, OK, these books came out in the nineteenth century but these beautiful new editions, featuring heritage wallpaper patterns from Jane Austen's own home in Hampshire, are new for 2023.
+Yes, OK, these books came out in the nineteenth century but these beautiful new pocket-sized editions, bound in real cloth with sprayed edges, come out later this year in preparation for the 250th anniversary of Jane Austen’s birth in 2025.